 Aspen has become a hotbed of musicians and artists.
 Popular music venues in town include Silver City Mountain Saloon and Belly Up Aspen.

-Music lovers will find a few good venues in Santa Fe.
+You don't have to look far to find a unique music venue in Santa Fe.
 The town has an eclectic music scene that includes a mix of the blues, country, Latin American music, and bluegrass.

-Shopping in a popular activity in both Santa Fe and Aspen.
+Shopping is a popular activity in both Santa Fe and Aspen.

 Browsing through shops is a popular activity in Aspen.
 The has many great local shops and art galleries where you can pick interesting items or fine art.